Oluoladio/monitoringapp/README.md

 Install them using pip: pip3 install -r requirements.txt

- Step 3: Run the Application
-To run the application, navigate to the root directory of the project and execute the following command: python3 app.py
+ Step 3: To run the application, navigate to the root directory of the project and execute the following command: python3 app.py

 this will start the server on localhost:5000.

 Navigate to http://localhost:5000/ on your browser to access the application.

 Part 2: To dockerize the Application
  First, Create a Dockerfile in the root directory of the project.